-Daylight Saving Time (sometimes called Daylight Savings Time) begins at 2 a.m.
-This means the daylight will begin later in the morning when clocks move forward and the sun will set later.
+Daylight Saving Time (sometimes called Daylight Savings Time) ends at 2 a.m.
+This means the daylight will begin earlier in the morning when clocks fall back and the sun will set earlier.

 With modern technology, people have to worry about it less, with most phones auto-setting themselves to sync with the time change and computers also updating automatically.